 2. Employ automation measures strategically

-Automation has created vast new possibilities for B2B marketers and sales managers, but it’s important to remember that just because you can do something doesn’t mean that you should.
+Automation has created vast new possibilities for B2B marketers and sales managers, but it’s essential to remember that just because you can do something doesn’t mean that you should.
 In their haste to imbue their social selling efforts with a quick shot of growth, many business leaders make the mistake of employing wholesale automation in order to reach the most people in the fastest way possible.
 Automation must always be used in service of connecting your audience with value-added information.
 If your prospects become accustomed to a barrage of posts from your accounts that offer little incentive to click, they’ll be far more likely to lose faith in your company’s expertise and unfollow.

 3. The more specific your search queries are, the better quality leads they’ll produce